anderson-aristotle/react-components-prop/README.md

 const name = me.name
 const favoriteFood = me.favoriteFood

-// isolating object properties with destructing const { name } = me
+// isolating object properties with destructuring const { name } = me
 const { favoriteFood } = me
 ```

 These two methods of pulling properties out of an object produce the
 same result.
-The paremeters to React functional components usually destructing.
+The paremeters to React functional components usually use destructuring.

 Instead of this: